giwrish/salesforce-interview-prep/03 Salesforce Data Security Model 🛡.md

 - [View All, Modify All, View All Data, Modify All Data](https://help.salesforce.com/articleView?id=sf.users_profiles_view_all_mod_all.htm&type=5)
 - **View/Modify All** - The “View All” and “Modify All” permissions ignore sharing rules and settings, allowing administrators to grant access to records associated with a given object across the organization.
 - **View/Modify All Data** - Managing all data in an organization; for example, data cleansing, deduplication, mass deletion, mass transferring, and managing record approvals.
+- **View All** for a given object doesn't automatically give access to its detail objects.
+In this scenario, users must have Read access granted via sharing to see any associated child records to the parent record.

 ## Difference b/w Profile and Permission Set